abdulmanafpv/SVM-Wine-classification/README.md

 2. Find a good Wine classification model by using SVM

 # Contents
 This is a Wine Data set.
+This data set contains 178 rows and 14 columns.
 We use SVM Classification for Classify Wine.

 For this Classification i Used:
 1) SVM